winebarrel/rinflux/README.md

 # Rinflux

-The unofficial low level ruby client library for InfluxDB.
+It is unofficial low level ruby client library for InfluxDB.

 The official client is [here](https://github.com/influxdb/influxdb-ruby).